benfoxall/AV/index.md

 Having a button that makes a sound is totally great, but how about lots of buttons that make lots of sounds?
 Yup, totally greater-er.

-The first thing we need to know the what frequency each note is.
+The first thing we need to know is the frequency of each note.

 I thought this would be awkward because pianos were invented more than 250 years before the Hz unit was defined, so surely there wouldn't be a simple mapping between the two?